-How teenagers use media
+How kids and teenagers use digital media

-Teenagers are keen creators of content.
+Teenagers tend to be ‘early adopters’ of new devices and technologies.
+They’re also keen creators of digital content.
 Many use cameras, mobile phones and computers to upload and share items, such as videos and photos, on the internet.
-They also spend a lot of time watching content that has been created by other users, rather than the material produced by corporations or network television production companies.
+Older teenagers might also be creating or reading blogs and vlogs.

-What teenagers get from media use
+What teenagers get from digital media use

 Online activities – such as social networking, participating in online communities and chatting online – connect your child with others.
 This kind of communication can support your child’s existing friendships by giving her ways to stay in touch with friends after school hours.
 Strong friendships are important in helping your child adapt to the stresses of adolescence.

 Using a range of media gives your child the chance to learn different communication skills.
 These skills are important at school and work, and in your child’s social life.

 Creating content gives your child the chance to work on his creativity in a fun environment.
 It also gives him opportunities to express his opinions and contribute to debates, which can be important to his sense of self-worth and his sense of community.
 This can empower him to change his world for the better.